 If you’ve visited our SR in the Community web page, you’ll know that Singleton Reynolds is a leader in corporate social responsibility.
-We take our direction from our founding and managing partner, John R. Singleton.
+We take our direction from our Chair, John R. Singleton, Q.C.

 Arts Umbrella is a non-profit centre for arts education, where young artists ages 2–22 years old cultivate their creativity in Dance, Theatre, and Art and Design.
 Started in 1979 by 5 artists with 45 students, Arts Umbrella believes that when kids connect with the arts, they gain self-confidence, develop self-discipline, and discover creative expression—qualities they carry with them for life.
 With four locations in Vancouver and donor-funded programs at schools and community centres, Arts Umbrella reaches 24,000 students every year, with nearly 81% participating at little to no cost.